 There are well-known cloud-based data warehouses: Google Drive, OneDrive, DropBox.
 These are low-priced.

 A team leader will be able to create corporate drives and add anybody to a team concerning specific projects.
 Team members can work with this or just learn how to store documents there.
-Team Drive differs from My Drive in terms of access limits, cloud storage capacity and rules for keeping files, i.e. it doesn’t matter if an employee leaves a company with his or her laptop, as all the documents will be saved.
+Team Drive differs from My Drive in terms of access limits, cloud storage capacity and rules for keeping files.
+Even if an employee quits the company and takes their laptop, the files will be saved.

 With Dropbox for Teams you will be able to share content with your team, invite new members to work with files that are kept within specific folders and limit their access and the ability to change anything.